GenericMappingTools/gmt/doc/rst/source/psxy.rst

     straight lines, use the **-A** flag.
 Alternatively, add **m** to draw the line by first following a meridian, then a parallel.
 Or append **p** to start following a parallel, then a meridian.
-(This can be practical to draw a lines along parallels, for example).
+(This can be practical to draw a line along parallels, for example).

 .. include:: explain_-B.rst_